tuva-health/medicare_lds_connector/README.md

 <br/><br/>

 ### Step 4: Run
 Now you're ready to run the connector and the Tuva Project.
 For example, using dbt CLI you would `cd` to the project root folder in the command line and execute `dbt build`.
 Next you're now ready to do claims data analytics!
-Check out the [data mart](https://thetuvaproject.com/data-marts/about) in our docs to learn what tables you should query.
+Check out the [data marts](https://thetuvaproject.com/data-marts/about) in our docs to learn what tables you should query.
-<br/><br/>

-## 🙋🏻‍♀️ How do I contribute?
-Have an opinion on the mappings?
-Notice any bugs when installing and running the project?
-If so, we highly encourage and welcome feedback!
-While we work on a formal process in Github, we can be easily reached on our Slack community.
 <br/><br/>

 ## 🤝 Join our community!